imrafaelmerino/json-values/README.md

 ```
 A Trampoline is a type that has two concrete implementations: _more_ and _done_. _more_ accepts as a parameter
 a supplier, which is lazy, so no operation is performed when it's returned and therefore, no call is piled-up on the stack.
-It's when _done_ is returned when the iteration fires up, and then all the suppliers are computed in order.
+It's when _done_ is returned when the iteration is fired up, and then all the suppliers are computed in order.
 #### 9- Performance
 A benchmark using [jmh](https://openjdk.java.net/projects/code-tools/jmh/) has been carried out on my computer.
 Find below the results parsing a string into a json of size 100,1000 and 10000,